Assignment #07#

 Exercise #07-01: Using ChatGPT for programming#

-E. Now start a fresh conversation with ChatGPT and actually ask it to produce the entire code for you.
+F. Now start a fresh conversation (important so that it does not build on your previous code) with ChatGPT and actually ask it to produce the entire code for you.
 Is the code doing what it is supposed to be doing?
-How does it compare to your code?
-Think about what it takes to make sure that you can rely on the code being correct.
+How do the code and the figure compare to your solution?

 Exercise #07-02: ACINN meteorological data#